als429/447/random-notes/logic-diagrams.md

   * NOR - opposite of OR, turn only if A and B are zero
   * XOR - exclusive or, turn only if one value is turn (e.g., soup or salad), one or the other
   * XNOR - opposite of XOR
+* Can be used to create a logical circuit

 ## Truth Table
 | A | B | AND | OR | NOT (A) | NAND | NOR | XOR | XNOR |